MythiliSivasubramanian/probability-statistics-foundations/README.md

 # Probability and Statistics Foundations

-This repository tracks my step-by-step learning journey in Probability and Statistics for Data Science.
+Step-by-step learning log for Probability and Statistics, with a data science focus.

-I am focusing on intuition first, then formulas, with Python-based practice to connect theory with real data work.
+The workflow prioritizes intuition first, then formulas, supported by Python practice.

 ## Learning Approach